Zeitgeist: Theory of leadership

 Hegel in Phenomenology of the Spirit (1807) uses both Weltgeist and Volksgeist, but prefers the phrase Geist der Zeiten "spirit of the times" over the compound Zeitgeist.

-The Hegelian concept contrasts with the Great Man theory as by Thomas Carlyle, which sees history as the result of the actions of heroes and geniuses, as Hegel perceived such "great men", specifically Napoleon, as the "embodiment of the world-spirit" (Die Weltseele zu Pferde "the world-soul on horseback").
+The Hegelian concept is in contrast to the Great Man theory propounded by Thomas Carlyle, which sees history as the result of the actions of heroes and geniuses.
+In contrast, Hegel perceived such "great men", specifically Napoleon, as the "embodiment of the world-spirit" (Die Weltseele zu Pferde "the world-soul on horseback").
 Carlyle stresses that leaders do not become leaders by fate or accident.
 Instead, these individuals possess characteristics of great leaders and these characteristics allow them to obtain positions of power.

 According to Hegel biographer D. R. Forsyth, Leo Tolstoy disagreed with Carlyle's perspective, instead believing that leadership, like other things, was a product of the "zeitgeist", the social circumstances at the time.

-Great Man theory and zeitgeist theory may be included in two main areas of thought in psychology.
+The Great Man theory and the zeitgeist theory may be included in two main areas of thought in psychology.
 For instance, Great Man theory is very similar to the trait approach.
 Trait researchers are interested in identifying the various personality traits that underline human behaviors such as conformity, leadership, or other social behaviors.
 Thus, they agree that leadership is primarily a quality of an individual and that some people are pre-dispositioned to be a leader whereas others are born to follow these leaders.
 In contrast, situationist researchers believe that social behavior is a product of society.
 That is, social influence is what determines human behaviors.
 Therefore, situationism is of the same opinion as zeitgeist theory—leaders are created from the social environment and are molded from the situation.
 The concept of zeitgeist also relates to the sociological tradition that stems from Émile Durkheim and recently developed into social capital theory as exemplified by the work of Patrick Hunout.

 These two perspectives have been combined to create what is known as the interactional approach to leadership.
 This approach asserts that leadership is developed through the mixing of personality traits and the situation.
-Further, this approach was expressed by social psychologist, Kurt Lewin, by the equation B = f(P, E) where behavior (B) is a function (f) of the person (P) and the environment (E).
+Further, this approach was expressed by social psychologist Kurt Lewin by the equation B = f(P, E) where behavior (B) is a function (f) of the person (P) and the environment (E).